 Substitutions and Ingredient Notes

 Chicken Thighs.
 Bone-in or boneless depending on your preference.
 Either way, skin off for this recipe and make sure you get a really good sear on the chicken.
 Bone-in chicken thighs will be slightly easier to sear because you won't accidentally cook them through, while you'll have to be a little more careful with boneless.
+Boneless chicken thighs are easier if you have little kids.
+If it's grilling season, you can also check out our Grilled Lemon Pepper Chicken Thighs.

 Vegetables.
 There is no "right" recipe for cacciatore.
 It's one of those recipes with a very murky history.
 Some say it dates back to the 14th or 16th century but as any smart-ass will tell you, "ThEy dIdN't hAvE ToMaToEs In ITaLy BaCk tHeN."
 Tomatoes were introduced to Italy in the mid-1500s.
 Regardless, cacciatore is usually chicken braised with tomatoes, mushrooms, and peppers.
 But, I say add other vegetables if you like.
-Substitute the mushrooms if you hate them.

 This is a pretty simple recipe and once you get everything in the pot, it pretty much does all the work on its own.

-Start by seasoning the chicken thighs with salt and pepper.
-Then, in a large dutch oven add olive oil and sear the chicken thighs on high heat on both sides for 3 minutes or until golden brown.
-Remove the chicken and set them aside.
-When I sear, I like to fill the bottom of the pan with the thighs and leave minimal space.
+- When I sear, I like to fill the bottom of the pan with the thighs and leave minimal space.
 This allows less steam to build up around the thighs and reduces the possibility of them accidentally overcooking.

-Add olive oil to the dutch oven and lower to medium heat.
+Step 2: Add olive oil to the dutch oven and lower to medium heat.
 Add the peppers and mushrooms and saute until they begin to soften, about 3-4 minutes.

-Then add in the chopped onions and saute for another 5 minutes.
+Step 3: Add in the chopped onions and saute for another 5 minutes.
 Stir in the minced garlic and allow it to saute for 30 seconds to 1 minute.

-Stir in the tomato paste and thoroughly combine with the vegetables.
+Step 4: Stir in the tomato paste and thoroughly combine with the vegetables.
 The tomato paste should begin to caramelize on the bottom of the pan.
 After 2 minutes, pour in the red wine and use a wooden spoon to scrape off the brown bits on the bottom of the pan.

 Serve chicken cacciatore over your favorite pasta, or a bowl of rice!
 Serve it with roasted potatoes, or even whip up some risotto.
 I love it the best over rice.
 It is so filling and the flavors soak into the rice so well!

-No matter what, I would reheat it in a saucepan.
+I would reheat it in a saucepan.
 The chicken will cook evenly this way.
 If you're reheating and adding pasta, add a little bit of the pasta water to the pan you're reheating the chicken in.
 It will help the sauce stick to the pasta better!

 📖 Recipe